gowestyang/grandma-stock-valuation/README.md

 <br>

 ## Introduction
-"Grandma-style" traders look at only the historical daily prices, buy when the price is low, and sell when it is high.
+"Grandma-style" traders look at only the historical daily prices - buy when the price is low - sell when the price is high.

 <br>